 In the case of ASD, it is important to improve gut health.
 This can be done by addressing the issues discussed last week in Part 2.
 These are dysbiosis, leaky gut, food sensitivities, yeast overgrowth, imbalanced SCFA’s and NT balance.
 Also look for other GI issues that may exist (such as parasites, SIBO or other infections / overgrowths of the gut).

 We strongly recommend working with a qualified functional medicine clinic to properly assess gut issues through lab testing.
 A good functional medicine practitioner can guide you through the process of finding the most significant gut issues and working on those, in addition to identifying toxins and other root causes we’ve discussed in this article.
-If you would like to book a free 15-minute discovery call with our clinic, please click here.
+If you would like to book a free discovery call with our clinic, please click here.
 We work with people all over the world.

 Tools that can be used to modify the gut microbiome are diet, supplements, probiotics, prebiotics, fecal microbiota transplant (FMT), microbiota transfer therapy (MTT) and antibiotics (Kang DW, 2019).